 6. To submit the form, click on the "+" sign next to "Select page", choose a Select command and select the "Search for Jobs" button.
 You can optionally rename "selection1" to "searchButton".
 Next to "Select & Extract searchButton", click on the "+" sign and choose a Click command.

-Because our search button will redirect us to a page of results, when the Click command pop-up loads, this time choose "Create New Template" which you can rename to "results".
+Because our search button will redirect us to a page of results, when the Click command pop-up loads, click on "No" again when asked if this is a "next page" button and this time choose "Create New Template", which you can rename to "results".
 Click on "Create New Template".

 There are multiple tutorials which can teach you how to scrape data from results pages, including this tutorial on scraping product details, this tutorial on scraping directories and this video tutorial on scraping directories.